Price per person

 - Tour Notes;

-- Final Tour Details.
+- Final Tour Details

-You will receive on site:
+You will be given on site:

 - printed instructions and maps.